cwi-dis/2immerse-editor/docs/live_tool_support.md

   The return value entries have the following structure (all parameters are strings unless otherwise noted):

 	- `name`: Human-readable name for the trigger (only for the UI).
+	- `verb`: Human-readable string for the UI to put in the trigger button.
+Defaults to _Trigger_.
-	- `verb`: Human-readable string for the UI to put in the trigger or modify button.
-Probably defaults to _Trigger_ or _Modify_.
+	- `modVerb`: Human-readable string for the UI to put in the modify button.
+Defaults to _Modify_.
 	- `previewUrl`: optional URL of an image that can be used as a preview icon, so the trigger tool operator can quickly distinguish the various triggerable events.
 	- `longdesc`: optional text that is shown to the trigger tool operator to help understand what the intention of this trigger is.
 	- `id`: trigger identity, to be passed to the `trigger` call later.